Meet Cody, the Rottweiler

 Are Rottweilers good with other dogs?

-Our Dachshund, Baron, latched onto Cody early and they were fast friends from day one.
+Our Dachshund, Baron, latched onto Cody early and they were best friends from day one.
 Cody was Baron’s protector and you could often see them romping in the yards together, having a great time.
-Nap time found Baron often snuggled up under or around Cody.
+Nap time found Baron snuggled up under or around Cody.
 It was cute.

 Are Rottweilers aggressive